 #6.
 Never Download Anything

 When you download something, you are leaving a mark for tracking.
 So, for the sake of advanced safety, it is recommended not to download anything to a public computer.
 You might have downloaded a simple email attachment, but it may contain sensitive information.
 Nowadays, even your complete email ID is enough for causing trouble.
-So, even if you download something from web, make sure that you permanently delete it from the PC after your purpose.
+So, even if you download something from the web, make sure that you permanently delete it from the PC after your purpose.

 Another secure method is to preview them via Email service itself.
 If you’re on Gmail, you don’t need third-party desktop apps to open docs.
 Quite easily, you can open almost any document in the email page.
 This is way too better, because you’re downloading nothing.
 There is another advantage if you stop yourself from downloading files, especially if you’re on a friend’s PC.
 You are actually helping the PC to stay faster – you know; less files means less lagging.